 Let’s consider two iconic families in television; The Jetsons and The Flintstones.
 Both are American sitcoms based on the nuclear family, created and first aired within the same decade.
 So, what sets the two apart?

 Well, for starters, the Flintstones were the Stone Age family whose daily tasks consisted of extensive labour-intensive methods and using technology created from pre-industrial resources.
 The Flintstones were the recognisable forerunners to The Jetsons, who existed in a utopian world powered by robotic devices and fanciful creations.
 The Jetsons had robots take care of their everyday, mundane tasks while the Flintstones, quite literally, powered through it themselves.
 Chances are your travel program probably belongs in one of these TV shows, or perhaps it has elements of both!

 So which one is your program, and why should you care?
 Keep reading to find out!

 In our experience, outstanding tickets in credit can be a major pain for organisations, with some organisations holding as much as 10% of their travel spend in credits.
 But they can be managed…

-As a Jetson… the trip is booked and a robot automatically uses a credit to pay for it.
+As a Jetson… the trip is booked and a robot automatically uses an available credit to pay for it.
 It can even be set up to use credits for anyone in the same department or even within your organisation as a whole (depending on your specifications).
 When a credit is about to expire it is automatically sent for a refund, ensuring that at a minimum you get your taxes back.